Religion, faith or belief

 There may also be issues with allowing family members at the bedside, particularly if, for example, they are having to self-isolate, they are in the high-risk vulnerable group, or they are unable to acquire the necessary personal protective equipment (PPE).

-Places of worship remain closed and will not reopen until July at the earliest.
-This obviously presents some challenges for our communities and groups across Leicester.
+Places of worship are able to open in Leicester.
 The government has now established a taskforce to develop a plan to reopen places of worship in a phased and safe manner.
-Information about that can be found at GOV.UK.
+Information about that can be found at GOV.UK - reopening places of worship.

-This continued closure, together with the restrictions on gatherings and the need to maintain social distancing, means that worship and some of the religious rituals and practices so important to our beliefs are not now possible.
+With the restrictions on gatherings and the need to maintain social distancing, means that worship and some of the religious rituals and practices so important to our beliefs may not be possible.

 We’ll add further information about changes to worship, rituals and practices soon.